tanin47/superintendent/README.md

 v2.1.0
 - [x] Load in-memory
 - [x] Delete table when closing a sheet
-- [ ] Loading dialog when adding or removing CSV with a cancel button
+- [x] Loading dialog when adding or removing CSV with a cancel button
+- [x] Drop a file on the app
+- [x] Support adding multiple CSVs
+- [x] Support TSV/PSV
+- [ ] Start collecting payments
+- [ ] Recruit a few users to post and upvote on hacker news
+  - Ensure they are happy and ask about how frequently they use it
+- [ ] After 2.1.0, we'll post on product hunt

+v2.2.0
+- [ ] Sort column
+- [ ] Copy column as CSV
+- [ ] Infinite scrolling
 - [ ] Double click and open files immediately
-- [ ] Drop a file on the app
-- [ ] Support adding multiple CSVs
 - [ ] Save and open workspace
   - Use sqlite backup api
 - [ ] Make the menu.
 Move vim/normal to menu.
   - Disable toggling developer tool

-v2.2.0
-- [ ] Sort column
-- [ ] Copy column as CSV
-- [ ] Infinite scrolling
-- [ ] Start collecting payments
-- [ ] Recruit a few users to post and upvote on hacker news
-  - Ensure they are happy and ask about how frequently they use it
-- [ ] After 2.2.0, we'll post on product hunt

 vmaybe
 - [ ] Show the loading time